2026 Board of Directors

 Carolyn Daley

-We are ecstatic to welcome Carolyn Daley back after a mandatory year off between terms!
-Carolyn has led Filoli in her roles as Board President, Chair of the Development Committee, and fundraising events sponsor.
-A CPA by training, Carolyn led an effort at Filoli to bring the financials accounting and reporting to a higher standard.
+Carolyn Daley has led Filoli in many roles throughout the years, including as Board President, Chair of the Development Committee, and fundraising events sponsor.
+A CPA by training, Carolyn led an effort at Filoli to bring the financial accounting and reporting to a higher standard.

 Joyce Hammel